 Denominational barriers and the mother of Jesus

 Some of you may accept this explanation and others may scoff at me.
 If you are a Catholic, I have just earned your accolades, and if you are a Protestant, I am doomed.
 It is a sad fact that Christian denominations hate each other with a passion.
-During my journey in faith, the Lord has helped me to transcend denominational barriers and focus on the things that really matter.
-I do not let denominational doctrines blind my faith.
-The above explanations are the result of such ability.
+Do not let denominational doctrines blind the facts.

 You see, if you believe Jesus is God, then Mary is the mother of God.
 There is no need to twist this fact, and there is no need to find Bible verses to disprove this.
 I believe Jesus is God, and to me Mary is the mother of God.
-I respect her.
-I am not talking about worship, but respect.
 Whether you agree or not, according to God, Mary was ‘blessed among women’.
 That was how the angel greeted Mary.

 If Jesus had no problems in identifying his mother as the woman foretold in Genesis, and if the angel had no problem in greeting her as the ‘blessed among women’, I have no problem in accepting her as the way Jesus and the angel accepted her.